PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-22 10:51:24
+Last updated: 2024-04-22 10:52:32
-Random Quote: Reality is more than neurons firing around in your brain.
-Reality is not what's on the inside.
-It's what's happening on the outside. - Daniel Solace
+Random Quote: When dead men come hunting us in the night, do you think it matters who sits the Iron Throne?  -  Jeor Mormont